ANTARTICA1/PLUGIN-STIKOM-BALI-THEOTOWN/README.md

 ## Deskripsi (Bahasa Indonesia)

 Plugin ini menambahkan gedung **ITB STIKOM Bali** ke dalam game TheoTown.
-Dibuat dengan gaya pixel art yang menyesuaikan perspektif isometrik game untuk memberikan nuansa Indonesia pada kota buatanmu.

-Gedung ini berfungsi sebagai Dekorasi di dalam game.
+Gedung ini berfungsi sebagai Gedung Edukasi di dalam game.

 ## Description (English)

 This plugin adds the **ITB STIKOM Bali** building to TheoTown.
 It's created in a pixel art style that adapts to the game's isometric perspective to give your city an Indonesian feel.

-This building functions as a Decoration in the game.
+This building serves as an Educational Building in the game.

 ## Fitur / Features